josesuarez-accenture/openathon-angular/lab-06/README.md

 Now is the moment to take a look at the login.redux.ts.
 This action dispatched is listened from this file, our reducer, and you can see in it that we check the type action and if it's a *login.LOGGED* type we change the state with the  new *logged* property with a value equal to the payload from the action.

 But where will this new state be listened from?
 The response is from where we want the action to change our app.
 In our app, from the menu tool bar since it's the place where our app reacts to the login action changing the layout (login/logout menu link).

-The *toolbar.component.ts* will be:
+Refactor *toolbar.component.ts* file as following:

 ```javascript